 DISCLAIMER: THIS INTERVIEW WAS CONDUCTED PRIOR TO JULY 13TH BEFORE THE ACTORS WENT ON SAG-AFTRA STRIKE

-Home Economics is a television sitcom that began on April 7, 2021, with three seasons and 42 episodes so far.
-Based on a book series, the show was on everyone’s radar since its first announcement regarding its cast members and the book’s adaptation.
+Harlan Coben’s Shelter is a TV series that began on August 18th on Prime Video.
+Based on a young adult novel, this series was on everyone’s radar since its first announcement regarding its cast members and the novel’s adaptation.
 To those who want to know more about the show, we have some exciting news for you.
-We have an exclusive interview with Jordyn Curet, who stars as Shamiah on Home Economics.
+We have an exclusive interview with Constance Zimmer, who stars as Shira Bolitar from Harlan Coben’s Shelter.

-We can’t wait to talk to her as she talks about her career as a child actress, her experience on the set of Home Economics, and more, brought to you by Young Entertainment Exclusive!
-Because the sitcom has already been released, if you plan to read this interview and haven’t watched the series, this article will avoid any spoilers regarding the series.
+We can’t wait to talk to her as she talks about her tenure in House of Cards, her experience in Harlan Coben’s Shelter, and more, brought to you by Young Entertainment Exclusive.
+Because the series has already been released, if you’re planning on reading this interview and haven’t watched the series, this article will actively avoid any spoilers regarding the series.
 For those planning to watch before reading this article, we highly recommend watching it first.
-If you’d like to watch her interview on YouTube, scroll down the page to watch it.
+If you like to watch her interview on YouTube, scroll down the page to watch it!

-Thank you, Jordyn, for spending some time with us.
-You can follow her on Instagram at @jordyncuret_ (https://www.instagram.com/jordyncuret_/).
-Please also watch the interview below.
-We ask her more questions about her character, her experience acting as Shamiah’s character, and more.
-While you’re there, be sure to like, comment, and subscribe to our channel for all of the latest news in young entertainment!
+Thank you, Constance, for spending some time with us.
+You can follow her on her Instagram at @constancezimmer (https://www.instagram.com/constancezimmer/).
+Please also watch the interview below, where we ask her more questions about her character, her experience acting as Shira’s character, and more.
+While you’re there, be sure to like, comment, and subscribe to our channel for the latest news in young entertainment!

-– spend time alone, whether through meditation or music, to help prepare for your character and storyline.
+– Spend time alone, whether through meditation or relaxation, to better understand you and your fellow actors and actresses.